Cauliflower fritters with garlic yoghurt

 - To make garlic yoghurt, mix yoghurt, garlic and sugar together in a small bowl and refrigerate until ready to use.

 - Grate cauliflower into a large bowl.
-Add flours, spices and egg and mix well to combine.
+Add flours, spices, egg and salt and mix well to combine.

 - Heat vegetable oil in a large heavy based pot to 160-170C.